 Are you a motivated soul, willing to carry around a heavy camera and a million lenses?
 A casual snapper wanting something of higher quality than an iPhone for portraits of people you meet?
 Someone with absolutely no idea what they want aside from sexy-A-F travel photos?
 (I feel you.
 Indecisive folks represent!)

-Here’s the two pieces of advice I’ve been sharing.
+Here are the two pieces of advice I’ve been sharing.
 They’re not brand-specific, so if you’ve already sold your soul to Nikon or Canon, this is still useful!

 Read through, consider your needs, then send out your camera-wallah to get you some new kit.